-The lack of recognition as stakeholders and exclusion from the coastline has illustrated that unless social and ecological factors are considered with the design of the MPA, illegal fishing and conflict will continue between SANParks (South African National Parks) and the local communities.
+The lack of recognition as stakeholders and the community's exclusion from the coastline have illustrated that unless social and ecological factors are considered in the design of the MPA, illegal fishing and conflict will continue between SANParks (South African National Parks) and the local communities.

-Community Initiative
+Community Initiatives

 In 1994, the community created the Tsitsikamma Angling Forum (TAF) to represent local fishers who wanted access to the coast.
-The TAF have petitioned against the TNP formally in 1976, 1995, 2006, and 2015.
+The TAF have formally petitioned against the management of the TNP in 1976, 1995, 2006 and 2015.
 They have also worked with a task team comprised of the Kou Kamma municipality and SANParks to reopen the TNP in 2006, 2014 and 2015.
-The TAF actively protested SANParks in 2007, when 70 members fished illegally in the Tsitsikamma MPA.
+The TAF actively protested SANParks in 2007, when over 70 members fished illegally in the Tsitsikamma MPA.

-The community has become increasingly mobilized and in 2015, following workshops between the Department of Environmental Affairs (DEA), Oceans and Coasts Branch, the Department of Agriculture, Forestry and Fisheries (DAFF), SANParks, the local municipality (Kou Kamma) and representatives from TAF, the decision was made to open specific areas within the MPA for fishing with restrictions.
-The plan to reopen certain areas was approved in December 2015 through promulgation of a government gazette but was then blocked by the Friends of the Tsitsikamma, an association that obtained a court interdict against SANParks, DEA and TAF in January 20168.
+Over time, the community has become increasingly mobilised and in 2015, following workshops between the Department of Environmental Affairs (DEA), Oceans and Coasts Branch, the Department of Agriculture, Forestry and Fisheries (DAFF), SANParks, the local municipality (Kou Kamma) and representatives from TAF, a decision was made to open specific areas within the MPA for fishing with restrictions.
+The plan to reopen certain areas was approved in December 2015 through promulgation of a government gazette but was then blocked by the Friends of the Tsitsikamma, an association that obtained a court interdict against SANParks, DEA and TAF in January 2016 (RSA DEFF, 2016).

-Figure 3: Map depicting the three coastal control zones within the Tsitsikamma MPA
+Figure 4: Map depicting the three coastal control zones within the Tsitsikamma MPA